UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ![a half crossover](images/half_crossover.png)

 We add full crossovers at the seam and half crossovers at the left and right edges of the helices.
 Note that the offset specified for a full crossover is that of the half crossover on the right side.
+Note also that when specifying the offset of a half crossover, it is inclusive, even if it occurs on the `end` offset of a domain, e.g., the half crossover at offset 287 (inclusive) joins two domains whose `end` offsets are 288 (exclusive).

 ```python